Metrological/rdk-emulator/README.md

 *On Linux or Mac fetch menu.html onto your host system:*

-  scp root@<ip-address-of-rdk-emulator>:/opt/www/menu.html menu.html
+`scp root@<ip-address-of-rdk-emulator>:/opt/www/menu.html menu.html`

 On Window see [use ftp-plugin of Notepad++](http://www.thewindowsclub.com/access-ftp-server-notepad) howto do this.

-Change the existing href="http://widgets.metrological.com/metrological/nl/rpi" into href="http://<ip-address of host>:8080" in menu.html-file.
+Change the existing href="http://widgets.metrological.com/metrological/nl/rpi" into href="http://`ip-address of host`:8080" in menu.html-file.

 *On Linux or Mac copy the changed menu.html back onto RKD-emulator:*

-  scp menu.html root@<ip-address-of-rdk-emulator>:/opt/www/menu.html
+`scp menu.html root@<ip-address-of-rdk-emulator>:/opt/www/menu.html`

 On Window see [use ftp-plugin of Notepad++](http://www.thewindowsclub.com/access-ftp-server-notepad) howto do this.

 Reboot the RDK-emulator and select the AppStore-button.
-After agreeing with the license terms, you will enter the local Metrological AppStore.
+You now in the AppStore that is created with [maf3-sdk](https://github.com/Metrological/maf3-sdk/).

 Finally, goto [howto create an app](https://sdk.metrological.com/getting-started) for a short introduction for creating an app.